ubiquity/business-development/Content for requests to Safe ecosystem foundation.md

 DevPool is in beta testing with the open issues listed here https://github.com/ubiquity/devpool-directory Currently, the cost for DevPool services is only payout for freelancers without any fees for the DevPool.
-We offer you to place several open tasks in the DevPool.
+We offer that DevPool will solve several issues currently open in your GitHub projects https://github.com/safe-global https://github.com/gnosischain

+Looking forward to your feedback.

 ---